Soundmatters/SpliceRepairWorkflow/WorkflowSpliceRepair.md

 ---
-*Example: both pieces of audio tape after adhesive removal placed in a splicing block*
+*Example: both pieces of audio tape after adhesive removal placed in a splicing block with the emulsion layer facing down*

   ![](splice_5.jpg).